emtee40/fdroid-wiki/Outreach/F-Droid-outreach-handbook.md

 * When your post is not urgent, post it to F-Droids outreach chat-room first.
   Let the outreach team give comments, thumbs-up, etc.
 * Do a fact check.
-* Promotions and ads for any 3rd party must be cleared by F-Droid project leadership.
+* Promotions and ads for any 3rd party must respect F-Droids core values, policies and have reasonable consent within the core team.
 * Consider if the post is relevant enough to send it out.
 * Be excellent.
 (Even if you personally don't feel like it.)